dzek69/ezez-utils/README.md

 - `mostFrequent` - find most frequent value in an array
 - `pull` - remove values from an array (by mutating)
 - `remove` - remove values from an array (by mutating) using predicate function and return removed values
+- `sample` - pick a random element from an array
+- `samples` - pick multiple random elements from an array without duplicates
+- `shuffle` - shuffle an array, returning a new array
 - `sortBy` - sort an array by given property (create callback function for `Array.prototype.sort`)
+- `sortByMultiple` - sort an array by multiple properties with individual sort directions
+- `toggle` - toggle an item in an array (add if missing, remove if present)
 - `unique` - get unique values from an array

 ### Object related